Five years, 10 years, 15 years, 20 years, or more. It doesn't matter how long ago.

 The cleanup and recovery efforts at Ground Zero lasted for more than a year, with crews working around the clock.

 Students of The Second Degree of TRT® can also direct radiant energy to a certain event or to people who touch your heart.
 It might include our first responders and service dogs who worked tirelessly in rescue operations.
-Whatever and whomever that connects with you personally.
+Whatever connects with you personally.

 We see the hand of Pope Francis as he lays a white rose on the 9/11 Memorial on September 25, 2015.